 You can read more about our work on this project in our interview with Shutterfly’s Director of Quality Engineering.

 Quality assurance in software development is essential for the development of high-quality products.
 However, the productivity of the testing process differs from project to project.
 Therefore, to maximize the effectiveness of testing efforts and ensure positive ROI, you’ll need to:

 - Ensure that you’re using the right QA metrics to evaluate your product/service.

-- Set KPIs to evaluate the effectiveness of the QA team.
+- Set KPIs for QA to evaluate the effectiveness of the testing team.

 - Hire the right specialists if you intend to outsource QA services.

-TestFort is a software quality assurance company with over 150 skilled QA engineers and nearly two decades of experience in automated and manual testing.
+TestFort is a software quality assurance company with over 160+ skilled QA engineers and nearly two decades of experience in automated and manual testing.
 With us, you can look forward to the highest quality of testing that meets your business needs and leads to happier customers.